 Students are assigned an academic advisor in their major program upon acceptance to the Missoula College.
 For a listing of Missoula College academic advisors, please see the Missoula College Advising Directory.

 Academic programs are identified by the major the student declared on their application for admission or by an official change of major communicated to the Registrar's Office by the program advisor.

 For questions regarding assigned advisors or to change advisors, students can contact the Missoula College Academic Advising Center:

 Phone: (406) 243-7925

 Academic Support Services

-TRiO Student Support Services
+TRIO Student Support Services (SSS)

-For more information, visit TRiO at Lommasson Center 154, call 406-243-5032, or the TRiO website.
+For more information, visit TRIO SSS at Aber Hall, 3rd Floor, call 406-243-5032, or visit the TRIO website.

 Office for Disability Equity